-37.5 Members' requisition statements power to for 37.5.1 Members of a company may require the company to circulate to members of the company entitled to receive notice of a general meeting a statement of not more than one thousand words with respect to: 37.5.1.1 a matter referred to in a proposed resolution to be dealt with at that meeting; or 37.5.1.2 other business to be dealt with at that meeting.
-37.5.2 The Company shall circulate a statement referred to in article 37.5.1 once it has received requests to do so from members representing at least five percent of the total voting rights of all the members who have a relevant right to vote.
+37.5 Members' power t requisition fo statements 37.5.2 The Company shall circulate a statement referred to in article 37.5.1 once it has received requests to do so from members representing at least five percent of the total voting rights of all the members who have a relevant right to vote.
 37.5.3 In article 37.5.2, a "relevant right to vote" means:- 37.5.3.1 in relation to a statement with respect to a matter referred to in a proposed resolution, a right to vote on that resolution at a meeting to which the request relates; and 37.5.3.2 in relation to any other statement, a right to vote at the meeting to which the requests relate.
-37.5.4 A request under this article:- 37.5.4.1 may be in hard copy or in electronic format; 37.5.4.2 shall identify a statement to be circulated; 37.5.4.3 shall be authenticated by a 2.13.113 Shall be dutileffedeed by d person or persons making it; and 37.5.4.4 shall be received by the company at least one week before the meeting to which it relates.
-37. 37. or the non-receipt of notice of a meeting by, any person entitled to receive notice shall not invalidate the proceedings at that meeting. business 38 Members may for a general m 1 Members of the Company may requisition a general meeting of the Company from the directors.
-38. Members required to requisition a meeting pursuant to this article shall include members representing at least ten (10) per cent of such of the paid-up capital of the Company as carries the right of voting at general meetings of the Company; 38.
-A requisition for a general meeting under this article shall:- 38.3.1 state the general nature of the business to be dealt with at the meeting; and 38.3.2 may include the text of a resolution that may properly be moved and is intended to be passed at the meeting, provided that such resolution shall:- (i) not be inconsistent with any written law or the Company's Memorandum and the Articles of Association;
+37.5.4 A request under this article:- 37.5.4.1 may be in hard copy or in electronic format; 37.5.4.2 shall identify a statement to be circulated; 37.5.4.3 shall be authenticated by a person or persons making it; and 37.5.4.4 shall be received by the company at least one week before the meeting to which it relates.
+37.6 The accidental omission to give notice of a meeting to, or the non-receipt of notice of a meeting by, any person entitled to receive notice shall not invalidate the proceedings at that meeting.
+A director of the Company shall have power to call a general meeting of the Company for the better general meeting of the Company for the better carrying into effect the provisions of the Code of Conduct and for the conduct of the Company's business 38 Members may requisition for a general meeting 38.1 Members of the Company may requisition a general meeting of the Company from the directors.
+38.2 Members required to requisition a meeting pursuant to this article shall include members representing at least ten (10) per cent of such of the paid-up capital of the Company as carries the right of voting at general meetings of the Company; 38.3 A requisition for a general meeting under this article shall:- 38.3.1 state the general nature of the business to be dealt with at the meeting; and 38.3.2 may include the text of a resolution that may properly be moved and is intended to be passed at the meeting, provided that such resolution shall:- (i) not be inconsistent with any written law or the Company's Memorandum and the Articles of Association;